masum184e/handbook/web/javascript.md

 - It can be text typed in a box, numbers entered, choices made, etc.
 - Input is often collected because of an event, but it’s the actual value the user provides.

+## Fun Facts

+- Atom, Brackets are build on top of Javascript
+- Visual Studio Code is build on Typescript

 # ECMAScript

 It is the standard that defines JavaScript, providing guidelines for its implementation and the syntax that modern JavaScript adheres to.
 It is the specification of scripting language which set rules.